|The dining area of Le Jardin in Williamstown. Deep cobalt blue glasses and fresh flowers splash the tables with color.|

 The exterior was repainted in a bright buttery yellow, visually linking it with Chung's North Adams property, Jae's Inn.
 The result is contemporary and comfortable -- lots of clean lines, bare wood, glass.

-An extensive collection of paintings -- a mix of faux country primitives and colorful café scenes -- gives character to the fairly neutral ambiance, as does abundant illumination -- from whimsical fixtures in the lobby and bar, from soft shaded lamps and a sparkly chandelier in the dining area, and, especially, from the large banks of windows that
+An extensive collection of paintings -- a mix of faux country primitives and colorful café scenes -- gives character to the fairly neutral ambiance, as does abundant illumination -- from whimsical fixtures in the lobby and bar, from soft shaded lamps and a sparkly chandelier in the dining area, and, especially, from the large banks of windows that attract the sun- and moonlight.

 What is not much changed is Chef Hayn's classic French menu.
 For traditionalists, that is a grand thing.
 It flaunts the exquisitely, unrepentantly rich cuisine that defined gourmet dining and made Francophiles of epicures for much of the last century.